 - The Getting started section is the main raison d’être of this documentation, as it contains all the necessary information on using the engine to make games.
 It starts with the Step by step tutorial which should be the entry point for all new users.

-- The Tutorials section, on the other hand, can be read as needed, in any order.
-It contains many feature-specific tutorials and documentations.
+- The Tutorials section can be read as needed, in any order.
+It contains feature-specific tutorials and documentation.

 - The Development section is intended for advanced users and contributors to the engine development, with information on compiling the engine, developing C++ modules or editor plugins.